 Logan claims that he makes his videos for entertainment, targeting people around his age and making jokes that they’ll like.
 Well, I can tell you that I’m also 22 and cannot stand any of his content.
 I’m willing to be any person that’s around my age would agree with me.
 Also, for a creator as big as him has access to video analytics.
 With these analytics, people are able to see the demographics of viewers, including what age groups watch their videos.
 Other YouTubers have talked about this in their own videos or interviews.
 So, when he says that he’s not making content for kids but rather for himself as entertainment, he’s aware that the audience that’s consuming his videos are younger.
 And he still posted the video knowing full well who’d watch it first.
 Also, him declaring that he talks to the parents of younger kids is him putting the blame on them and not on himself.
 While there is some blame to be put on parents for allowing their kids to watch this, he’s definitely not innocent.

 His comment on being taken out of the Google Preferred section is something that stuck with me the most.
 He claims that he’s not worried that he won’t make money from his content, since he knows he’ll still get views.
 He made that well-known from his first apology, but it’s backed up by the fact that he still continues to make money from the videos he’s already posted.
 He’s making money from a video titled “Faking My Own Death Prank” where he pretends to kill himself in front of his fans.
-Had Michael or any of the GMA team done any sort of actual journalism of research, they would’ve asked questions.
+Had Michael or any of the GMA team done any sort of actual research, they would’ve asked questions.
 Meanwhile, YouTubers who are speaking on important issues or making content talking about their struggles get demonetized.
 That makes sense, right YouTube?

 Overall, I do stand by my opinion that Logan Paul won this interview.
 He managed to come out of the interview a lot better than when he went in.
 I wouldn’t be surprised if by this time next year, he found himself at the top of YouTube once again.
 But one thing’s for sure: he did not walk out of this as a better person who will “think twice before posting anything.”
 Just look at the comment he left on Cardi B’s recent Instagram picture: